mdjacksparrow/HTML-project/README.md

 # HTML-project
-This is a basic and simple html project using only html5
+This is a basic and simple html project then the codes are purely writtern by HTML5